adrian-soch/tracking_webcam/README.md

 #### Notes

 Run `include/range-detector.py --filter HSV --webcam` to see a live preview with the HSV mask, you can adjust the sliders for any colour you want to detect.
+This can also be a convenient place to test any other algorithms for segmentation.

 > WSL 2 does not yet support using the webcam or usb ports, I did not check if this works on a VM, nor did I check if this works with the Windows installation of ROS